Editorial Standards A-Z

 • Northeastern holds two commencements each year.

-Use the guidelines below for book titles, computer game titles, movie titles, opera titles, poem titles, album titles, song titles, radio and television program titles, lecture and speech titles, and works of art.
+Use the guidelines below for book titles, computer game titles, movie titles, opera titles, poem titles, album titles, song titles, radio and television program titles, scholarly articles, lecture and speech titles, and works of art.

-• Put quotation marks around all such works except the Bible and books that are primarily catalogs of reference material (including almanacs, directories, dictionaries, encyclopedias, gazetteers, handbooks and similar publications).
+• the Bible, Quran and Torah and books that are primarily catalogs of reference material (including almanacs, directories, dictionaries, encyclopedias, gazetteers, handbooks and similar publications).

 • Capitalize the principal words, including prepositions and conjunctions of four or more letters.